In most iterated competitive systems, leverage and efficiency tend to go up over time.

 The answer, is that the Google founders had better judgement.

-They designed the Google search algorithm in a way that gave priority to the web pages that, in their view, was more relevant to each user’s search query.
+They designed the Google search algorithm in a way that gave priority to the web pages that was more relevant to each user’s search query.

-When people searched for something in Google, they’d find what they were looking for, 10% more often than if they did on Yahoo.
+When people searched for something in Google, they’d find what they were looking for, 10% more often than they would on Yahoo.

 And so, the bulk of the resources (rewards) went to them.